agouil/wa-share/README.md

 # wa-share
-A simple implementation of WhatsApp sharing button
+A simple implementation of WhatsApp sharing button.
+The code creates an image button.
+It can be configured to create button (w/o an image) or label instead.

 ## Installation
 1. Copy the ```src``` directory to your website static files directory.